From examining pet behaviour to tasting food, there are plenty of roles out there that can provide a refreshing change from your average 9-5.

 Or are you interested in becoming an end-of-life doula?

-2. Fishmonger or butcher
+3. Fishmonger or butcher

-You don’t need any formal qualifications to become a fishmonger or a butcher as training tends to take place on the job in assistant or trainee roles.
+You don’t need any formal qualifications to become a fishmonger or a butcher, as training tends to take place on the job in assistant or trainee roles.
 Typically, all you need to get started are good communication skills, a willingness to learn, and to be comfortable handling raw fish and meat.

 Already have experience working with meat or fish?

-3. Prison officer
+4. Prison officer

 Fancy making a difference every day as a role model, negotiator, educator, and life changer?

-As a prison officer, you could be responsible for the security, supervision, rehabilitation, and training of people living in prison – which includes motivating prisoners to make positive decisions for themselves and others around them.
+As a prison officer, you could be responsible for the security, supervision, rehabilitation, and training of people living in prison – which includes motivating them to make positive decisions for themselves and others around them.

 This role can be challenging, but having the support of a strong team and receiving effective training makes a big difference.
-Plus, there’ll always be opportunities to push yourself and progress your career.
+Plus, there’ll always be opportunities to push yourself and progress in your career.

-You don’t need any previous qualifications or experience to become a prison officer – but you do have to be reasonably fit with good eyesight and have basic maths and English skills.
+You don’t need any previous qualifications or experience to become a prison officer – but you do have to be reasonably fit with good eyesight and basic maths and English skills.

-4. Pet behaviourist
+5. Pet behaviourist